About

 Phase Two

-During Phase Two, we evaluate the projects and studies that have been identified for inclusion in the Long Range Transportation Plan (LRTP).
+During Phase Two, we evaluated the projects and studies that have been identified for inclusion in the Long Range Transportation Plan (LRTP).

 The LRTP is a fiscally constrained plan which means the projects included must be reasonably fundable with the revenues projected over the time period the plan covers.
 In other words, we ask ourselves, "Accounting for all the federal, state, and local dollars anticipated over the next 25 years, how many of these projects could we realistically fund?”